oney/react-with-stable/README.md

 No matter how `text` state changes, the `Chat` component never re-renders because `onClick` is declared as a stable prop.
 But when `onClick` fires as an event handler, it will get the latest `text` value.

-Note: don't use `onClick` in effects or rendering.
+Note: don't use `onClick` in rendering.

 ## Stable inline callback for render or effect
 ```jsx